urbit/urbit.org-reloaded/content/grants/2022/eth-wallet.md

 An important component is to build a way for a ship to associate Ethereum public keys with their ID so it can share its wallet address to peers when asked for.
 A different scheme than the one used by the Bitcoin wallet (a new address per transaction) is probably needed.
 After that, a sleek interface is needed so users can send each other ETH at a minimum.
 Replicating the Bitcoin app’s provider node system is outside of the scope, but a good submission will allow the user to set their own RPC URL.
 You could also consider using Pocket Network.

 Because Ethereum is a complete computer, it won’t be feasible to keep shipping new UIs for all the things you can do on Ethereum.
 A great submission will let users use other Ethereum apps on the public internet with their Urbit-native wallet.
 One potential approach would be to embed a mini-browser and inject web3 into it the same way many mobile wallets do (Metamask iOS, Coinbase Wallet, etc.) Another would be to support WalletConnect.
+Prior to assignment of this bounty, The Urbit Foundation and the contributor will meet and further expand on the scope and specific implementation of this bounty.
+Star compensation listed below is negotiable and may change depending on specific timing and features in the final scope.

 # Milestones & Compensation

-3 stars upon successful completion of the bounty.
+3 stars upon successful completion of the bounty and a 15,000 USD bonus provided by [Reserve Protocol](https://reserve.org/).

 # Future Work